rafaelcalcada/aigbdd/README.md

 ### Dependencies

-To generate the visualization files, you will need GraphViz.
+To generate the visualization files you will need GraphViz.
 You will also need `g++` to compile the source code.
 To install them in your computer, type:
 ```
 sudo apt-get install graphviz g++
 ```